Approximation Algorithms for D-optimal Design: Approximation Algorithm for -optimal Design Problem

 which is equal to \eqref{eq_coeff_t_1_t_2_t_3} by collecting coefficients of $t_1^{m}t_2^{k-s}t_3^{s}$. \QEDA\end{proof} {Note that the characteristic function of a matrix can be computed efficiently by using Faddeev-LeVerrier algorithm \cite{hou1998classroom}.
 Thus, the polynomial $F(t_1,t_2,t_3)$ is efficiently computable with time complexity of $O(n^4)$.}

 Algorithm \ref{alg_derand_round} proceeds as follows.
-We start with an empty subset $S$ of chosen elements, and for each $j\notin S$, we compute the expected $m$th power of objective function that $j$ will be chosen $H(S\cup{j})$.
-We add $j^*$ to $S$, where $j^*\in \arg\max_{j\in [n]\setminus S}H(S\cup{j})$.
+We start with an empty subset $S$ of chosen elements and an empty subset $P$ of unchosen elements, and for each $j\in [n]\setminus (S\cup P)$, we compute two expected $m$th power of objective functions that $j$ will be chosen $H(S\cup{j}, P)$ or $j$ will be not chosen $H(S, P\cup{j})$.
+We add $j$ to $S$ if $H(S\cup{j}, P)>H(S, P\cup{j})$.
+Otherwise, we add $j$ to $P$.
 Then go to next iteration.
-This procedure will terminate if $|S|=k$. {Note that Algorithm~\ref{alg_derand_round} requires $O(nk)$ evaluations of function $H(S\cup j)$, thus its the time complexity is $O(n^5k)$.
+This procedure will terminate if $|S|=k$ or $S\cup P=[n]$. {Note that Algorithm~\ref{alg_derand_round} requires $O(n)$ evaluations of function $H(S, P)$, thus its the time complexity is $O(n^5)$.
 Hence, in practice, we recommend Algorithm \ref{alg_rand_round} due to its shorter running time.}

 The approximation results for Algorithm~\ref{alg_derand_round} are identical to Theorem~\ref{theorem:main1} and Corollary~\ref{thm_alg_rand_round_bnd_cor1}, which are summarized as follows: \begin{theorem} For any positive integers $m\leq k\leq n$, \begin{enumerate}[(i)] \item deterministic \Cref{alg_derand_round} is efficiently computable and yield $\frac{1}{e}$-approximation for the $D$-optimal design problem; and \item given $\epsilon\in (0,1)$, if $k\geq \frac{m-1}{2\epsilon}$, then deterministic \Cref{alg_derand_round} yields $(0.5-\epsilon)$-approximation for the $D$-optimal design problem. \end{enumerate} \end{theorem}